 - Provide an annual public report to cOAlition S to show their progress towards OA, demonstrate that their transformative journals are adhering to all cOAlition S guidelines, and report on OA article usage.

-A. A question that many still have about Plan S is how publishers will be expected to communicate “transparent pricing” and how Plan S will monitor journal publication costs.
-The Plan S pricing transparency requirements are still being determined and will be informed by the “Open Access Price Transparency Project” led by Information Power.
-The project was funded by Wellcome and UKRI on behalf of cOAlition S. The results of the transparency project are now available here.
+The Plan S pricing transparency requirements were informed by the “Open Access Price Transparency Project,” which was led by Information Power.
+The project was funded by Wellcome and UKRI on behalf of cOAlition S. The results of the transparency project are available here.

 A. While the official feedback period for the revised Plan S principles and implementation guidelines has passed, cOAlition S is still seeking input from the community.
 On the 28th of August 2019, cOAlition S appointed Johan Rooryck, Professor of French Linguistics at Leiden University, as Open Access Champion as part of the “Work Plan and Priority Actions for cOAlition S.” In the announcement Plan S stated, “In his role as Open Access Champion, Rooryck will represent cOAlition S in meetings with external stakeholders including funders, researchers, librarians, and publishers.
 He will present Plan S, listen to concerns, and develop plans to help participants adapt to a changing publishing landscape.
 He will also advise cOAlition S on the ways to implement the transition to full and immediate Open Access as smoothly as possible.”
 The “Work Plan and Priority Actions for cOAlition S” also includes working with “publishers, societies, consortia, and others to develop clearer approaches to transformative arrangements towards full and immediate Open Access.”